bluerobotics/bluerobotics.github.io/waterlinked/index.md

 <img src="/waterlinked/wlik-qgc-display.png" class="img-responsive img-center" style="max-width:650px;" />

-To configure the Water Linked Underwater GPS system, navigate to [192.168.2.94/#/configuration](http://192.168.2.94/#/configuration) in your browser.
+To configure the Water Linked Underwater GPS system, navigate to [http://192.168.2.94/](http://192.168.2.94/) in your browser and click on the 'Configuration' menu item.
 Please refer to the [Water Linked Underwater GPS User Manual](https://waterlinked.com/usermanual) for further information on configuration.

 ### Software Update